 FTM (Full Time Manual) focusing is supported in AF mode with the camera in One Shot Drive Mode, but the shutter release must be half-pressed for the focus ring to become active (Lens electronic MF after One Shot focusing must be enabled in the menu).
 With no AF/MF switch provided on the lens, the camera's AF/MF switch (or AF/MF menu option) must be in the "MF" setting and the camera meter must be on/awake for conventional manual focusing to be available.

 Normal is for the scene to change size in the frame (sometimes significantly) as the focus is pulled from one extent to the other.
 This is focus breathing, a change in focal length resulting from a change in focus distance.
-Focus breathing impacts photographers intending to use focus stacking techniques, videographers pulling focus, and anyone critically framing while adjusting focus.
+Focus breathing impacts photographers intending to use focus stacking techniques, videographers pulling focus (without movement to camouflage the effect), and anyone critically framing while adjusting focus.
 This lens produces a minimal change in subject size through a full extent focus distance adjustment.

 With a minimum focus distance of 6.7" (170mm), this lens has an impressive 0.44x maximum magnification spec.